Causes of heart failure

 Coronary artery disease, previous heart attack, hypertension, cardiomyopathy, valvular heart disease, arrhythmia, drugs and certain medications, alcohol, aortic stenosis, mitral or aortic regurgitation, pulmonary hypertension.
 Use of a class of painkillers known as nonsteroidal anti-inflammatory drugs (NSAIDs) by patients with chronic heart failure is associated with increased risk of death and cardiovascular illness.

 The risk of developing heart failure increases with a person's weight: rising slightly in those who are only slightly overweight, and eventually doubling in those who are obese.
+The use of sleeping pills increases the risk of serious heart problems and death.

 Expert Opin Drug Saf.
 2014 March.
 Risk of heart failure following treatment with dopamine agonists in Parkinson's disease patients.
 Dopamine agonists (DAs) are frequently used to treat early or advanced Parkinson's disease (PD) patients.
 They have been shown to be efficacious for the treatment of motor symptoms and for delaying levodopa-induced dyskinesias.
 However, their utilization is limited by the risk of adverse drug reactions, some of which affect the cardiovascular system.
 Recently, the US FDA identified a possible association between exposure to pramipexole and the risk of heart failure.
 There is risk following use of pramipexole or cabergoline.
 Although the effects of cabergoline may be explained by the induction of cardiac valve fibrosis, the basis for the significantly increased risk associated with pramipexole is unclear.